Human Development and Family Studies: BS, BA

 - Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-major if they meet USU's general admissions requirements.

 - To be admitted to the major, students must complete at least 24 semester credits with a GPA of 3.0 or higher.
-These credits include specific FCHD prerequisite courses.
+These credits include specific HDFS prerequisite courses.

 International students have additional admissions requirements.

-- Family, Consumer, and Human Development: Child Development Emphasis - BA, BS
+- Human Development and Family Studies: Child Development Emphasis - BA, BS

-- Family, Consumer, and Human Development: Family and Community Services Emphasis - BA, BS
+- Human Development and Family Studies: Family and Community Services Emphasis - BA, BS

-- Family, Consumer, and Human Development: Family Finance Emphasis - BA, BS
+- Human Development and Family Studies: Family Finance Emphasis - BA, BS

-- Family, Consumer, and Human Development: Human Development Lifespan Emphasis - BA, BS
+- Human Development and Family Studies: Human Development Lifespan Emphasis - BA, BS

 Professional Organizations, Honor Societies, and Clubs